What IT to bring to campus

 To be able to connect to eduroam (University Wi-Fi) your device needs to meet our security requirements and offer WPA2 Enterprise/AES encryption.

 Most devices meet these standards.
 To make sure your does, bring a device that has one of these operating systems and has anti-virus protection:

-- iOS 10 or newer (Apple phones and tablets).
-Make sure you have automatic updates selected in Settings and you use a thumbprint, PIN or password.
+- iOS 11 or newer (Apple phones and tablets).
+Make sure you have automatic updates selected in Settings and you use a thumbprint, PIN or password to protect it.

 - Android 7 or newer (Google, Samsung, some HTC and other phone/tablet brands like Kindle Fire).
 You should also use a PIN or password.
 Enable Encryption in Settings, under Security and Location.

 - Windows 10 (Nokia, and some HTC phones).
 You should also use a PIN or password.